evidentlyai/evidently/docs/book/get-started/tutorial.md

 {% endhint %}

 {% hint style="info" %}
 **Visualizations might work differently in other notebook environments**.
 For example, in the Jupyter lab, you won't be able to display the HTML directly in the cell.
 In this case, try exporting the file as HTML.
-In other notebooks like Kaggle and Deepnote, you might need to add an argument to display the report inline: iris_data_drift_report.show(mode='inline').
+In other notebooks like Databricks, Kaggle and Deepnote, you should add an argument to display the report inline: iris_data_drift_report.show(mode='inline').
 Consult [this section](../tests-and-reports/supported-environments.md) for help.
 {% endhint %}

 ## 5. Customize the report

 Evidently reports are very configurable.
-You can defined which metrics to include, and how to calculate them.
+You can define which metrics to include and how to calculate them.

 To create a custom report, you need to list individual **metrics**.
-Evidently has dozens of metrics that help evaluate anything from descriptive feature statistics to the model quality.
-You can calculate metrics on the column level (e.g., mean value of a specific column), or dataset-level (e.g., share of drifted features in the whole dataset).
+Evidently has dozens of metrics that help evaluate anything from descriptive feature statistics to model quality.
+You can calculate metrics on the column level (e.g., mean value of a specific column) or dataset-level (e.g., share of drifted features in the whole dataset).

-In this example, you can list several metrics that evaluate different individual statistics for the defined column.
+In this example, you can list several metrics that evaluate individual statistics for the defined column.

 ```python
 report = Report(metrics=[